Louisiana State Police Commission

 (f) State the date that the appellant received written notice of the action complained against, if written notice was given; and

 (g) State the relief the appellant seeks.

-(a) No appeal shall be effective unless a written notice complying with the requirements of Rule 13.2 is either: (i) received in the office of the Director of the State Police Commission (located at 7979 Independence Blvd, Suite 208, Baton Rouge, Louisiana 70806), or (ii) is addressed to the Director of the State Police Commission at Post Office Box 66555, Baton Rouge, Louisiana 70896-6555, with proper postage affixed, and is dated by the United States Post Office:
+(a) No appeal shall be effective unless a written notice complying with the requirements of Rule 13.2 is either (i) received in the office of the Executive Director of the State Police Commission (located at 5825 Florida Blvd., Suite 1180, Baton Rouge, Louisiana 70806), or (ii) is addressed to the Executive Director of the State Police Commission at Post Office Box 66555, Baton Rouge, Louisiana 70896-6555, with proper postage affixed, and is dated by the United States Post Office:

 1. Within thirty (30) calendar days after the date on which appellant received written notice of the action on which the appeal is based when written notice before or after the action is required by these Rules; or

 2. Within thirty (30) calendar days after the date when appellant learned or was aware that the action complained of had occurred when no written notice is required by these Rules or, if required, was given tardily or not at all.

 (b) Legal holidays and days on which the office of the State Police Commission is closed shall not serve to extend the delay period specified in Sub-section (a) hereof; however, if the last day to file as outlined in Sub-section (a) falls on a legal holiday or day on which the Commission office is closed then the appeal shall be considered timely so long as it is received or postmarked on the next business day.